Gregor Kobel: Who is Borussia Dortmund's colossal custodian?

-The three-time Bundesliga winners duly kitted him out with a permanent contract through to 30 June 2024, with their faith in Oliver Baumann's former Hoffenheim understudy proving fully vindicated.
-The naturally right-footed Kobel has played every minute in the Bundesliga in 2020/21, keeping five clean sheets up to and including Matchday 31, whilst saving two of six penalties faced - from Emil Forsberg (RB Leipzig) and Nabil Bentaleb (Schalke).
-He ranks eighth league-wide for shots saved, on 67 per cent.
-All this earned him a summer move to Dortmund in 2021.
+The three-time German top-flight winners duly kitted him out with a permanent contract through to 30 June 2024, with their faith in Oliver Baumann's former Hoffenheim understudy proving fully vindicated.
+The naturally right-footed Kobel has played all but one of VfB's Bundesliga games in 2020/21, keeping five clean sheets whilst saving two of six penalties faced.
+With Kobel ranking eighth league-wide for shots saved, on 67 per cent that season, Dortmund had all the information they needed and swooped to sign the keeper in summer 2021.

 Did you know?